Things To Do

 - Prior Lake Days — a downtown summer celebration in August.
 Friday night is the 21+ Sip and Stroll through downtown businesses, then family activities fill the weekend.
 Event details

-- Prior Lake Farmers Market — runs Saturdays from May through October.
+- Prior Lake Farmers Market — runs Saturdays from May through early October.
 A popular Saturday morning stop.
-Current market info
+Full details →

 - Prior Lake Plunge — a winter polar plunge that’s raised over $3.1 million for Special Olympics over 17+ years.
 One of the biggest community fundraisers in town.